prepare.blog

 Sample 3-Day Plan for a Family of Four

-This meal plan has been tested during annual preparedness drills I run with community groups in the Willamette Valley.
+I’ve tested this plan during annual preparedness drills with community groups in the Willamette Valley.
+It works.

 Day 1